acaloiaro/neoq/README.md

 ## Redis

-**Example**: Process jobs on the "hello_world" queue and add a job to it using the redis backend
+**Example**: Process jobs on the "greetings" queue and add a job to it using the redis backend

 ```go
 ctx := context.Background()